julieckim/sample-plant-narrative/README.md

 ## Quassia amara

-_Quassia amara_ is a plant named after Graman Kwasimukambe (also known as Kwasi), an Afrodescendant naturalist who lived in Surinam in the eighteenth century.
+_Quassia amara_ is a plant named after Graman Kwasimukambe (also known as Kwasi), an Afrodescendant naturalist who lived in Suriname in the eighteenth century.
 A botanical illustration of _Quassia amara_ appeared in an 1800 issue of William Curtis' famed _The Botanical Magazine; Or, Flower-Garden Displayed_, one of the leading botanical publications of its time.
 Sydenham Edwards was the artist who created the illustration.
 His name appears in the <span data-mouseover-image-zoomto="202,1764,1600,1447">caption</span> at the bottom of the illustration.

 <param ve-image
        url="https://www.biodiversitylibrary.org/pageImage/469068"